Marked points on translation surfaces: Proof of Theorem

 Our approach will use the results of Masur-Zorich~\cite{MZ} that we summarized in Proposition \ref{P:MZ}.
 In the sequel, we will say that a saddle connection ``leads out of $\cC$" if it borders a cylinder in $\cC$ on exactly one side.

 \begin{sublem} The boundary $B$ cannot contain two saddle connections of multiplicity one. \end{sublem}

 \begin{proof} Suppose not to a contradiction.
 If both saddle connections in $B$ lead out of $\cC$ then we increase the height of $C$ to move $p$ through $B$ and out of $\cC$.
-Otherwise, by Proposition \ref{P:MZ} the boundary $B$ of $D$ is as in one of the subfigures in Figure~\ref{F:3hat2}
+Otherwise, by Proposition \ref{P:MZ} the boundary $B$ of $D$ is as in one of the subfigures in Figure~\ref{F:3hatDB}

 We see that the left two configurations are impossible, as shown in Figure~\ref{F:LeavingEC1}.
 In that figure, we shear $C$ and increase its height so that the marked point leaves $\cC$.
-In the right configuration of Figure~\ref{F:LeavingEC1} this is easy since there is a saddle connection in $B$ that leads out of $\cC$.
-In the left configuration one of the two simple cylinders bordering $B$ is not $C$ (we have drawn this cylinder as short and sheared) and passing through it leads out of $\cC$ by Proposition \ref{P:MZ}.
+In the right configuration of Figure~\ref{F:LeavingEC1} this is easy since there is a saddle connection $b_0$ in $B$ that leads out of $\cC$.
+In the left configuration one of the two simple cylinders bordering $B$, call it $E$, is not $C$, and passing through $E$ leads out of $\cC$ by Proposition \ref{P:MZ}.

 Therefore, $D$ and its boundary $B$ are arranged as in Figure~\ref{F:D-prime-configuration}.
 Let $D'$ be the simple cylinder that borders $D$ along $B$.

 Let $B'$ be the boundary of $D$ opposite $B$.
 Notice that $B'$ cannot consist of a single multiplicity two saddle connection since then $\cQ = \cQ(2, -1^2)$, which is rank one.
 Moreover, $B'$ cannot consist of two multiplicity one saddle connections that bound a simple cylinder (as in Figure~\ref{F:D-prime-configuration}) since then $\cQ = \cQ(2, 2)$, which is also rank one.
 Therefore, Proposition \ref{P:MZ} implies that either $B'$ contains a saddle connection that leads out of $\cC$ or $B'$ borders two distinct simple cylinders in $\cC$.
 The possibilities are shown in Figure~\ref{F:LeavingEC2}.
 In that figure we see that when $D' \ne C$ it is possible to shear $C$ and increase its height to move the marked point $p$ out of $\cC$ as we did in Figure~\ref{F:LeavingEC1}.
 It is important that $D' \ne C$ since the marked point will pass through $D'$ as it moves to leave $\cC$.